ingeduardom88/prueba_comics_back/README.md

-# NodeJS secure RESTFUL api
+# NodeJS  RESTFUL api

-A minimal, secure RESTFUL api for NodeJS.
-This project includes user login, access control of objects, and encrypted hashing of passwords right out of the box!
-Just delete the example model, add your own, and run!
+A minimal, RESTFUL api for NodeJS.

 # Installation

 * Clone the repo by using ```git clone```.
 * Run ```npm install``` on the cloned directory.
-* Add APIs using the instructions below to suit your needs.

 # Running the software